ronaldocaldeireirojonson/Coodesh/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## app custom Folder Structure

+Services -> folder where all requests are made, why is notification on services "if it makes no request?" because now I am using a local solution, but most notification solutions will use either firebase or some other api.

+Pages -> is where all pages of the website will be, led by their smart component and followed by dumb components

+Utils -> Folder used for reusable methods that could be used by other components and services in the application

+## Shared-types

+shared-types is a development pattern to share typing between front and back end, normally shared-types would be a third repo, but in this test case it is fine as just a folder

+## Cache

+currently Im using local storage, but I decided to separate my component to a utils folder so that later if we where to use some other form of storage it would be all in the same file